asiryan/EllipticCurves/docs/native-arithmetic.md

 multiplicative primes.
 At additive primes p >= 5 it is two.
 At 2 and 3 we use Tate's successive coordinate transformations, including the I_n* refinement loop and the II*, III*, IV* branches.
 The conductor is the product of p raised to these exponents.

+`GetConductor(FactorizationOptions, out factorization, cancellationToken)` also returns an `IReadOnlyDictionary<BigInteger, int>` of primes and conductor exponents, sorted by prime, without a second factorization.
+The token is optional; scalar overloads and `Conductor` still return only the integer.
+For `y^2 = x^3 - x`, the conductor is `2^5`, while the discriminant is `2^6`.

 The mathematical reference is [Cremona, Algorithms for Modular Elliptic Curves, Chapter III, sections 3.1–3.2](https://johncremona.github.io/book/fulltext/chapter3.pdf).